GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 * `Regex`: Any string wrapped in `^...$` (e.g., `^gerrit.*$`) to match the task's string representation.

+Each group also covers the alternate command names Gerrit accepts for the same
+operation: `uploadpack` additionally matches `git upload-pack`, and `receivepack` additionally matches `git receive-pack`, `gerrit-receive-pack` and `gerrit receive-pack`.
+Whichever name the client sends counts against the same quota.

 All task-based quotas (those with `ForTask` in the keyword name) support arbitrary matching using regular expressions.
 To use a regex, wrap the pattern with `^` and `$`.
 When these delimiters are detected, the task